wavefrontHQ/wavefront-collector-for-kubernetes/README.md

 kubectl logs -f COLLECTOR_POD_NAME -n wavefront-collector
 ```

-## Installation on Openshift
+## Installation on OpenShift

-1. On Openshift web console create a new project called `wavefront-collector`
+1. On OpenShift web console create a new project called `wavefront-collector`
 1. Deploy [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) on your Openshift
 1. Clone this repo.
 1. Edit the `wavefront` sink in `deploy/openshift/4-collector-deployment.yaml`.